 A committee shall be convened after the student is placed for one semester to review the student's placement.
 The committee shall be composed of (1) a classroom teacher from the campus to which the student would be assigned were the student not in the alternative program; (2) the student's parole or probation officer or a representative of the local juvenile probation department; (3) an instructor from the alternative education program to which the student is assigned; (4) a school district designee selected by the Board or its designee; and (5) a counselor employed by the school district.
 The committee shall vote to determine whether the student should remain in the alternative setting or be returned to the regular classroom.
 The recommendation must then be made to the Board or its designee.
-The Board of Trustees must honor the committee recommendation unless one of the following occurs: (a) a recommended regular classroom placement but Board's designee determines that the student's presence threatens the safety of other students or teachers, will be detrimental to the educational process, or is not in the best interests of the District's students; or (b) a recommended continued alternative setting but the Board's designee determines that the student's presence does not threaten the safety of other students or teachers, will not be detrimental to the educational process, or is not contrary to the best interests of the District's students.
-If the recommendation is to continue the alternative setting and the Board determines that this will occur then before the beginning of each school year, the placement committee shall meet and make its determination and recommendation again.
+The Board of Trustees must honor the committee recommendation unless one of the following occurs: (a) a recommended regular classroom placement but Board's designee determines that the student's presence threatens the safety of other students or teachers, will be detrimental to the educational process, or is not in the best interests of the District's students; or (b) a recommended continued alternative setting but the Board's designee determines that the student's presence the student's presence does not threaten the safety of other students or teachers, will not be detrimental to the educational process, or is not continue the alternative setting and the Board determines that this will occur then before the beginning of each school year, the placement committee shall meet and make its determination and recommendation again.